 It’s nearly Halloween, so let’s talk about something really scary: Many of us have the habit of leaving our finances to chance.
 We hide from financial issues that scare us, but all that does is leave us open to frightening surprises.

 As with spooky monsters under our beds, finances do less harm when you shine a light on them.
 So, follow the advice of financial gurus and face these common financial fears directly.

 1. Educate yourself about risk

-Yes, there is risk of losing money on stock market investments.
+Yes, there is a risk of losing money on stock market investments.
 But if you avoid risk altogether, you also give up the potential returns of the market, which are pretty hard to replicate anywhere else.

 Solution: Educate yourself.
 It is possible to get started with a small amount of money in order to learn your way around the various kinds of investments.
 Money Talks News founder Stacy Johnson offers a primer on how to invest.
-It explains how to address risks by diversifying, using mutual funds and investing for the long term.
+It explains how to address risk by diversifying, using mutual funds and investing for the long term.
 As Stacy writes:

 “I’ve been buying both individual stocks and mutual funds for decades.
 I don’t remember the trepidation I must have felt at first.
 But one thing’s for sure: The more I’ve learned, the fewer mistakes I’ve made and the less fear I’ve felt.”

 2. Ditch your bad debt